 According to the Universal Postal Union (UPU), in 2005 global postal revenue reached more than USD 273 billion.
 Letter post accounted for 60 per cent of the revenue and parcels and logistics services for 21 per cent.
-Nearly 70 per cent of the countries of the world have seen growth in their postal sector between tor employs world-wide nearly 1 million people.
+Nearly 70 per cent of the countries of the world have seen growth in their postal sector between 2004 and 2005.
+This sector employs world-wide nearly 1 million people.